10 Best Things To Do in Naples

 Its interior houses works of great value, such as the oldest baptistery in the West and the unforgettable 'Treasure Chapel', which houses more than 50 silver figures, including the patron saint of Naples, San Gennaro, with his blood.

 If you want to delve into the surprising underground Naples, a visit to the Basilica dell'Incoronata Madre del Buon Consiglio is a must.
-Anothermust is to visit the Catacombs of San Gennaro, where a real city lies beneath Naples itself.
+Not to mention visiting the Catacombs of San Gennaro, undoubtedly one of the most authentic experiences of Naples underground.

-Another of the chapels you must visit is the Sansevero Chapel, better known as the church of Santa Maria della Pietà, where you will discover a unique carving by the little-known architect, Giuseppe Sanmartino.
+Another of the chapels you must visit is the Chapel of Sansevero, better known as the church of Santa Maria della Pietà, where you will discover a unique carving by the little-known architect, Giuseppe Sanmartino.
 We are talking about the well-known statue of the Veiled Christ.

 Book a guided tour of the Veiled Christ in Naples